HenryHST/github-runner-docker/doc/readme.md

 ## The image start script

-Important notice: this script relies on the parameters REPO and TOKEN being passed to it.
+Important notice: this script relies on the parameters repository and TOKEN being passed to it.
 We will see how to do that at a later stage.
-We have created an image that contains everything that we need to execute a runner: the various dependencies, the runner source files, a docker user, but in order to activate the runner and have it connect to our GitHub repo we need to perform some more advanced operations, which would be annoying if not impossible to define from the Dockerfile.
+We have created an image that contains everything that we need to execute a runner: the various dependencies, the runner source files, a docker user, but in order to activate the runner and have it connect to our GitHub repository we need to perform some more advanced operations, which would be annoying if not impossible to define from the Dockerfile.
 What we are setting out to do here is to make an API call to GitHub and get in response a Registration Token.
 A registration token is an identifier that allows us to register a runner.
 The tokens are created at the moment and then our repo’s GitHub Actions will only accept runners that attempt to register using a token that was created by it.
 Then we will use that token to execute the config.sh script contained in the runner files.
 This will contact the GitHub Actions server and automatically connect.